 I have been fortunate to have worked with a number of other terrific people in various capacities on a wide range of research projects.
-In 2015, I ran the data collection for a study with Dr. Lucia O’Sullivan, UNB Psychology, and Dr. Jo Ann Majerovich, MD, on the first national survey of services provided by Canadian STI/Sexual Health Clinics.
-The study was funded by the Public Health Agency of Canada.
-I was responsible for building and maintaining the contact database of participants, English-language participant recruitment, data cleaning and supervising an undergraduate student who was recruiting in French.
+In 2015, I ran the data collection for a study with Dr. Lucia O’Sullivan, UNB Psychology, and Dr. Jo Ann Majerovich, MD for the first national survey of services provided by Canadian STI/Sexual Health Clinics.

 Between June 2013 and March 2015, Dr. Susan O’Donnell hired me to work on various projects under the SSHRC-funded project First Nations Innovation, which she was leading with partners Mi’kmaw Kina’matnewey: Atlantic Canada’s First Nation Helpdesk based in Nova Scotia, the First Nations Education Council in Quebec, and Keewaytinook Okimakanak in Ontario.
 My projects included transcription, research dissemination, organizing an international online videoconference of authors for a special issue of the Journal of Community Informatics, and submitting requests for information.
 During the winter of 2017-2018, I was delighted to return to the project to make my first foray into the world of self-publishing and produce print and electronic formats of a book that celebrates the people, projects and accomplishments of both the First Nations Innovation and First Mile Connectivity Consortium projects.